roadelou/template/README.md

  - When writing the template files, __%1__ will refer to the author metadata, __%2__ will be the contact and __%3__ will be the date of creation.
  - __%%__ can be used as an escape and will print a single character '%'.
- - Any other occurence of '%' which doesn't fit any of the previous definitions will simply be pasted litteraly to the created file, without formatting.
+ - Any other occurence of '%' which doesn't fit into the previous definitions will simply be pasted litteraly to the created file, without formatting.

 ### METADATA